-The Five Safes framework is a set of principles the UK Data Service developed with the ONS and HMRC in 2017 which enable data services to provide safe research access to data.
+The Five Safes framework is a set of principles which enable data services to provide safe research access to data.
+The framework originated from the ONS and was developed by them and other data providers in the 2010s.
 The framework has become best practice in data protection whilst fulfilling the demands of open science and transparency.

-Five Safes has been adopted more recently in 2020 by a range of other secure labs across the UK including Health Data Research-UK (HDR-UK) and National Institute for Health Research Design Service (NIHR).
+Five Safes was adopted more recently in 2020 by a range of other Trusted Research Environments (TREs) across the UK including Health Data Research-UK (HDR-UK) and National Institute for Health Research Design Service (NIHR).